Urban Rivals: Gameplay

-When a battle starts, 4 cards are randomly dealt from each of the two players' decks, usually made up of 8 cards.
+At the start of a battle, 4 cards are randomly dealt from each of the two players' decks, usually made up of 8 cards.
 The cards in each player's deck are limited by the format's star count.
 Each card has a star count, from 2 to 5, and the total star count of a deck can be either 25 (called T1) or unlimited (called T2).
-The player with the higher star count between their 4 cards plays first, with the two players alternating between playing first or second each round.
-Each player, one after the other, chooses one card and plays a number of 'Pillz' (minimum 1), resulting in an Attack Value equal to the card's power value multiplied by the number of Pillz used.
-The two cards' abilities and bonuses may affect either card's power or attack values, or even cancel their abilities or bonuses.
-In a random fight, the card with the greater Attack Value has a greater chance of winning the round and dealing its Damage Value to the opponent's Life Points.
-In a non-random fight, the card with the greater Attack Value always wins the round and deals its Damage Value to the opponent's Life Points.
+The player with the higher star count between their 4 cards plays first in the first round, with both players alternating between playing first or second each subsequent round.
+In addition, each player starts the battle with 12 Pillz, with 1 free Pillz given at the start of each round, and 12 Life, except in ELO Fighting Championship, where each player begins with 14 Life.

+Each player, one after the other, chooses one card and plays a number of 'Pillz' (minimum 1), resulting in an Attack value equal to the card's Power value multiplied by the number of Pillz used.
+The two cards' abilities and bonuses may affect either card's Power, Attack or Damage values, or even cancel their abilities or bonuses.
+In a random fight, the card with the greater Attack value has a greater chance of winning the round and dealing its Damage value to the opponent's Life Points.
+In a non-random fight, the card with the greater Attack value always wins the round and deals its Damage value to the opponent's Life Points.
 All competitive fights are set to non-random.
-If there is a tie, then the card with the lower star count wins.
-If both cards have the same star count, then whichever was played first wins.
+If there is a tie for Attack value, the card with the lower star count wins.
+If there is still a tie for star count, whichever was played first wins.
 The battle ends after 4 rounds, with the winner being the player with the greater number of Life Points remaining.
-The battle also ends once either player loses all of their Life Points.
+The battle also ends once either player loses all of their Life Points, called a KO.